PhD Comprehensive Exam

 - A two-hour oral exam covering one major field and two minor fields

-The PhD Comprehensive Exam Committee will consist of four English department faculty members, one of whom serves as the Committee Chair.
+The PhD Comprehensive Exam Committee will consist of three English department faculty members, one of whom serves as the Committee Chair.

-The student, in consultation with the Director of Graduate Studies (DGS), will select the Committee Chair, and, in consultation with the Committee Chair, one Committee Member.
-The two remaining Committee Members will be selected by the DGS.
+The student, in consultation with the Director of Graduate Studies (DGS), will select the Committee Chair.
+The two other committee members will be chosen via consultation among the student, the Committee Chair, and the DGS.

 Committees must be finalized during the Fall semester prior to the May or August exam date (see Planning and Registering for Exams below and in the New PhD Comprehensive Examination Document).